 Property zoning is always overlooked when buying in Thailand.
 It is very important to view the property before you buy it.
-Many people have discovered after buying the property that there was something about its location that they did not like.
+Many people have discovered after buying property in Thailand that there was something about its location that they did not like.
 These would include traffic jams on weekends as there is a weekend market close by.
-Worst when they discover after a year that the location is in a flood zone in Bangkok which they did not consider.
-Always check the zoning of the property.
-Both their Environmental Impact Assessment as well as any height limits and distance from the beach as there are laws for all of these.

 It is very important for you to consider why you are buying this specific property.
 Some buyers want a great view of the ocean.
 However what guarantee is there that another condo building will not be built between your view and the ocean.
 This problem has arisen before in Thailand in a zoning dispute in Pattaya a few years ago.
 This where another development was being built.
 Right between the ocean and the condo unit owners of an earlier development.

 If you are buying for an ocean or mountain view.
 Then you should consider a due diligence study to ensure that the zoning between you and the ocean is not for another high rise.